Sandersjb12/jsanders-website/content/about-me/_index.md

 *Network Analyst, 2017 - 2023*

-- Member of highly rated NTT GIN NOC team known for fast, effective, and tierless support via phone and email.
+- Member of the highly rated NTT GIN NOC team known for fast, effective, and tierless support via phone and email.
 - Performed my duties as a steward of the network, supporting customers directly as well as performing fiber optic/DWDM troubleshooting, migrations, software upgrades, traffic analysis/engineering, DDoS monitoring, and anything else that might fall under our broad NOC umbrella.
 - Monitored global internet service provider network using IBM NOI, pmacct + Imply data stack, and various internal tools.
 - Utilized ServiceNow to track, own, resolve, and document customer and backbone issues as well as changes.
-- Graduate of NTT DATA Fast Track leadership program FY24 at INSEAD campus in Singapore.
+- 2024 graduate of NTT DATA Fast Track leadership program at INSEAD business school in Singapore.

 #### [Hilltop Holdings](https://www.hilltop.com/) / [PlainsCapital Bank](https://plainscapital.com/) - Dallas, TX, USA
 *IT Auditor, 2016 - 2017*

 - Performed compliance and SOX auditing for 4 financial subsidiaries under Hilltop Holdings.
+- Please don't contact me regarding Auditing positions, I don't have any plans to return to the field.

 *PC Support Specialist, 2015-2016*